 This two-bedroom townhouse (1 queen bed & 1 double bed) is comfortably fitted out with all modern conveniences.
 There’s a pool within the complex of just 14 townhouses.
 It is fully air-conditioned and security-screened and each upstairs bedroom has its own ensuite bathroom.
 There is a third toilet/WC downstairs in the internal laundry.
 There's a full stove, microwave, TV, DVD/CD player, washer, dryer, WIFI, parking.
 Within a 200m walk, is a large supermarket, whole foods pharmacy, medical centre (all 7 days), post office, gym, massage & yoga centres, hairdresser, florist, butcher, cafés, hotel/tavern (7 days), and fast food/takeaway shops.
 It’s a 10 minute drive to the city centre and esplanade and 15 minutes to the domestic/international airport.
 Just a 5 minute drive takes you to the city’s beautiful botanical gardens with graded walking tracks.

 Cairns is a small city with a population of about 160,000.
 While it is a laid-back city, it has a lively vibe with a diverse population.
 You'll find plenty of bars and cafes in the city centre and along the vibrant Cairns waterfront and piers.
 If you like to try your luck, there's always the Reef Casino.
-The Tanks Arts Centre, located in the City's beautiful botanic gardens, and city cinemas offer a wide range of entertainment choices.
+The newly constructed Cairns Entertainment Centre, the Tanks Arts Centre, located in the City's beautiful botanic gardens, and city cinemas offer a wide range of entertainment choices.

 Visit Cairns – the gateway to Queensland’s tropical north and the Great Barrier Reef and Wet Tropics World Heritage Rainforest.
 Cairns is a laid-back city, best enjoyed outdoors.
 It's a very popular tourist destination with a tropical climate and a population of about 160,000.
 Don't miss the great things to do in and around town.
 You'll find brilliant cafés, bustling markets and plenty of beaches nearby.
 Tropical North Queensland is the only place where two World Heritage listed areas sit side by side, offering spectacular tropical landscapes and superior natural encounters.